 Treatment for Slurred Speech after a Head Injury

 While dysarthria caused by a head injury is non-progressive, which means it won’t worsen over time, treatment may help improve slurred speech.

-Treatment can involve speech therapy with a speech-language pathologist, with the main goal of maximizing communication with others.
+Treatment can involve speech therapy with a speech-language pathologist, aiming to maximise communication with others.

 The exact methods used will depend on an individual’s unique needs, including the type and severity of their dysarthria and their specific speech problems.
 This results in a personalized rehabilitation plan, which may include: